 Alternative Traditional Treatments

-See-through shades allow ample light inside the house while slightly obscuring the view from the outside.
-Solar shades provide amazing protection from sunlight, making them ideal if you have a room full of antique wood or huge windows that heat up the space when left undressed.
+See-through window treatments allow ample light inside the house while slightly obscuring the view from the outside.
+For example, solar shades provide amazing protection from sunlight, making them ideal if you have a room full of antique wood or huge windows that heat the space when left undressed.
 They provide adequate privacy during the day while allowing you to see much of the outdoors; they don't provide privacy at night.
 Interior shutters are a decent alternative, allowing you to close the slats for complete privacy or angle them to allow somewhat of a view and filtered natural light without reducing privacy.